Organs of the body | Their Locations and Internal Functions

 Bone marrow

-This is tissue, not an organ, and is present inside the large bones.
+This is tissue, not an organ, inside the large bones.
 It exists as yellow and red bone marrow.

 As a person ages, the red portion of it turns yellow.
 This bone marrow is essential in producing red blood cells, white blood cells, and even thrombocytes.